 During in-person testing, you’ll be in the same room as the user while they test your prototype.
 This has several advantages.
 Not only are you able to control the testing environment and keep distractions to a minimum; you can also directly observe the user.
 You are privy to facial expressions, body language, and any verbal commentary the user makes as they interact with the product—giving you valuable, first-hand insight into their experience.
 However, in-person testing can be expensive and time-consuming.

 Remote user testing offers a less expensive, more convenient alternative, but you’ll have little to no control over the user’s testing environment.
+However if you’re one of the growing numbers now working as remote UX designers, this kind of user testing makes a lot of sense.
 If you’re testing a digital prototype, you can conduct moderated or unmoderated remote user tests.
 Let’s explore each of these options now.

 Moderated vs. unmoderated user testing